 Max Scherzer understandably got a pass in declining comment after a gutsy performance on the mound for the Detroit Tigers, a loss to the Pittsburgh Pirates Saturday.
 It came after being on leave for two days following the death of his brother, Alex.

-What his teammates said afterward in his stead spoke volumes about how he is likely considered in the Detroit clubhouse.
+What his teammates spoke volumes about how he is likely considered in the Detroit clubhouse.

 Given a normal period of rest, Scherzer would be scheduled to pitch again Thursday.